open/close all folders

 - In Plants vs. Zombies, some of the zombies have obtained armour that makes them more powerful, such as traffic cones, metal buckets, American football gear, screen doors, bobsleds...a Humongous Mecha.
 On the plant side, Pumpkins provide this for other plants.

 - There are many examples in the Fallout 'verse, but the most obvious are the Raider armours from Fallout 3.
 Highlights include using a pair of sieves tied with shoestrings as a bikini top, a cow skull as a shoulder pad, and an empty shell of a spherical hovering robot as a helmet.
 In Fallout 3, Super Mutants wear bits of tire as shoulder guards, while their Behemoths wield car doors as bucklers.

 - In the original games, Leather Armor was based on Pre-War designs used for contact sports.

 - Used again in Fallout: New Vegas, where Caesar's Legion makes ersatz Roman armor out of football pads, baseball catcher's pads, and the occasional (presumably metal) dinner plate.
 Elite legionaries show their status with bits of armour from tougher foes they've felled.
 Serves as a visual contrast to the NCR Army's use of pre-war ballistic armour for their troops and the Veteran Ranger's LAPD Riot Squad armour.

 - In Disgaea, one of the lower rank armour items is actually a pot lid.

 - In Breath Of Fire 2 the first helmet you can buy is called a Salad BWL.
 Guess it's better than nothing.

 - Various Dragon Quest games have pot lids as the cheapest shield.

-- In Command & Conquer: Generals the GLA has pickup trucks and tanks which can be upgraded by collecting wreckages of destroyed enemy vehicles, which they use as improvised armor.
+- In Command & Conquer: Generals the GLA has pickup trucks, buses and tanks that can be upgraded by collecting wreckages of destroyed enemy vehicles, which they use as improvised armor.

 - In The Godfather 2 the so-called armoured cars are clearly cobbled-together, with things like metal bars welded over the windscreens.